CrypTools/learn/README.md

 - [Jekyll](https://jekyllrb.com) - website generator
 - [Sass](https://sass-lang.com) - stylesheets

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/cryptools/cryptools.github.io/tags).

 ## Authors

 Made with ❤️ at CrypTools.

-See also the list of [contributors](https://github.com/CrypTools/cryptools.github.io/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/CrypTools/learn/contributors) who participated in this project.

 ## License